tidyverse/tidyverse.org/content/articles/2018-12-dplyr-0-8-0-release-candidate.markdown

 ```

 In this example, we group by `f1` then `x`.
 At the first layer, grouping on `f1` creates
-two groups.
-Each of these grouops is then subdivided based on the values of the second
+three groups.
+Each of these groups is then subdivided based on the values of the second
 variable `x`.
 Since `x` is always 1 when `f1` is `a` the group is not
 further divided.